pedroclobo/groove-galaxy/README.md

 A port scan on the database and application servers doesn't reveal any open port.
 The firewall configuration along with the individual firewall rules implemented in each one of the servers makes it hard for the attacker to exploit processes running on any other ports.

 ![](img/port-scan.png)

-*(IMPORTANT: show evidence of the security mechanisms in action; show message payloads, print relevant messages, perform simulated attacks to show the defenses in action, etc.)*

-This concludes the demonstration.

 ## Additional Information